 In episode two we take a brief look at the historic divisions between south Florida and north Florida.
 The cracker identity v the "Cincinnati effect."
 We discuss the cultural identity of both regions and the inevitable clash both politically and socially that would come in time.
 The conflict between different regions of our diverse state will be an underlying theme of much of what is discussed on this show in the future.
 We talk about the rivalry between regions and how Florida historically has always had divisions between parts of the state.

+In our initial podcast co-hosts Kartik Krishnaiyer and Robert Buccellato discuss the rich history and legacy of the State of Florida laying out topics of discussion for the show going forward.
 Whether it is colonial St Augustine, Henry Flagler's railroad, Disney World setting up shop in the state, the growth of Eastern Airlines, The Civil War or any number of other topics in Florida history we will cover it on this weekly podcast.